Cycling Infrastructure Policy

 - Manage traffic speed to levels where cyclists can safely mix.

 Cycling facilities delivered via the Cycling Infrastructure Policy complement our dedicated funding programs which retrofit cycling facilities where no other transport projects are planned.

-The 2 approaches will result in a transport network that is accessible and attractive for cycling.
+The 2 approaches will result in a transport network that is accessible and attractive for people riding bikes.
 We will consult and take into account safety considerations and competing priorities when we plan, design and construct cycling infrastructure and facilities so that they are fit for purpose and deliver value for money and realisable benefits.

-We need to provide for the full spectrum of cyclists (experienced and confident, willing but concerned, children and the elderly).
-Different types of cyclists will use the facilities on the network in different ways.
-The type of treatment can play a role in transitioning cyclists to the road networks that are the most appropriate for them.
+We need to provide for the full spectrum of bike riders (experienced and confident, willing but concerned, children and the elderly).
+Different types of bike riders will use the facilities on the network in different ways.
+The type of treatment can play a role in transitioning bike riders to the transport networks that are the most appropriate for them.

 Explicit provisions may be more appropriately delivered on an alternative route.
 Under the policy, alternative routes are considered appropriate only if they are as good as the facility that could otherwise be provided on the main project route.

 The case study examples below highlight how the policy has delivered cycling infrastructure as part of the Department of Transport and Main Roads' projects to achieve positive cycling outcomes.

 - Last updated 30 May 2023